-Male normotensive (NT) Wistar rats and SHRs (Charles River, U.K.; 147 $\pm$ 6 mmHg-mean BP in a cohort of 12-week SHRs), 12-16 weeks of age (175-225 g), were killed by cervical dislocation in accordance with the UK Animal (Scientific Procedures) Act 1986.
-All animals were culled by Schedule 1 methods, and therefore no approval from a local or university ethics review board was required.
+Male Normotensive (NT) Wistar rats and Spontaneously Hypertensive Rats (SHRs; Charles River, U.K.; 147±6 mmHg- mean BP in a cohort of 12 week SHRs), 12-16 weeks of age (175-225g), were killed by cervical dislocation in accordance with the UK Animal (Scientific Procedures) Act 1986.
+All animals were culled by Schedule 1 methods and therefore no approval from a local or university ethics review board was required.
 This investigation conforms to Directive 2010/63/EU of the European Parliament on the protection of animals used for scientific purposes.

-2.2 In silico analysis for prediction of miR targets
+in-silico analysis for prediction of miR targets

-Candidate miRs that potentially target the 3'UTR of KCNQ4 were identified using the established miR target prediction algorithm, TargetScan6.2 and mirDIP, a miR data integration portal.
+Candidate miRs that potentially target the 3' untranslated region (3'UTR) of KCNQ4 were identified using the established miR target prediction algorithm, TargetScan6.2 and mirDIP, a miR data integration portal.